22940dev/hugo-frameview/content/likes.md

 ## Better future

-I firmly believe and am excited for the [kind of future we can have](https://wiki.nikitavoloboev.xyz/future).
+I am excited for the [incredible future we can have](https://wiki.nikitavoloboev.xyz/future) if we work towards it.
 More rights to people, no more oppressive regimes, no more centralized platforms, [better privacy for all](https://github.com/nikitavoloboev/privacy-respecting).

 ## Quotes